Semisimplicity and Indecomposable Objects in Interpolating Partition Categories

 \subsection{Categories of partitions}

-For the following definitions and examples we refer to the initial article \cite{BS09}.
+For the following definitions and examples, we refer to the initial article \cite{BS09}.
 For any $k,l\in \NN_0$ we denote by $P(k,l)$ the set of partitions of $\{ 1,\ldots ,k,1',\ldots ,l' \}$ into disjoint, non-empty subsets.
 These subsets are called the \emph{blocks} of a partition $p\in P(k,l)$ and we denote their number by $\#p$.
 We can picture every partition $p\in P(k,l)$ as a diagram with $k$ upper and $l$ lower points arranged on two parallel straight lines, where all points in the same block of $p$ are connected by strings which are entirely contained in the region between the two lines.
 For instance, the partition $\{ \{1\},\{1'\},\{2,4,2',4'\},\{3,3'\},\{5,6\},\{5',7'\},\{6'\} \} \in P(6,7)$ can be pictured as follows:

-Note that only the connected components of a diagram of a partition are unique, not the diagram itself.
+Note that only the connected components of a diagram representing a partition are unique, not the diagram itself.
 However, all arguments and constructions involving partitions and diagrams representing them will be independent of the choice of a diagram.
 In the following we will repeatedly consider the following special partitions: